 All of our schools are truly comprehensive and will provide you with the opportunity to work with young people of all abilities and ages.
 Our partnership is continually growing and we are keen to work with schools and academies which share our ethos.

-We currently have places for 2020 - 2021 available in the following subjects:
+We currently have places for 2022 - 2023 available in the following subjects: Secondary 11-16 (in partnership with Leeds Beckett University).

 Minimum degree classification: 2:2 plus, ideally, evidence of experience in a UK school or setting relevant to primary or secondary education.